elebumm/RedditVideoMakerBot/results/README.md

 # Changes required

-## I reccomend copying and pasting your first video object in the `videos.json` and make sure the first object has a time, 4 hours before the first upload time, and `uploaded = True`.
+## I reccomend copying and pasting your first video object in the `videos.json` and make sure the first object has a time, 4 hours before you want your video to go public, and `uploaded = True`.

 The script needs at least one `uploaded : true` and `uploaded_at : <time>`.
 The next item will be set to upload 4 hours later.